NetApp/trident/docs/kubernetes/operations/tasks/managing.rst

 Downgrading Trident
 -------------------

-Downgrading to a previous release of Trident is **not recommended**.
+Downgrading to a previous release of Trident is **not recommended** and should not be performed unless absolutely neccessary.
+Downgrades to versions ``19.04`` and earlier are **not supported**.
-Refer the :ref:`Troubleshooting Guide<Troubleshooting>` for downgrading Trident to a previous release.
+Refer the :ref:`downgrade section <Downgrading Trident>` for considerations and factors that can influence your decision to downgrade.